Sidney Lumet’s classic courtroom drama 12 Angry Men takes bigotry to task – but does the film live up to its own standards?

 Juror #8 is everything Angry Dad isn’t.
 He’s patient and slow to anger and, in his white suit, seems almost saintly.
 I think this is intentional.
 Fonda plays the ‘Jesus character’ – one who serves to provide redemption to the others.

-In reality, it’s rarely that easy (compare Detective Somerset in Seven, too).
-However, keep in mind that, for all the film’s preaching about discrimination, there are no women or non-white jurors.
+In reality, it’s rarely that easy (compare Detective Somerset in Seven).
+However, keep in mind that, for all the film’s preaching about discrimination, there are no women and no Black jurors.

 How #8 converts the others

-The film has to work hard against the confines of the single room.
+The film has to work hard against the confines of its single room location.
 One of the ways it does this is in varying the way the jury votes each time (each time #8 wins over more votes):

 - They raise their hands (11:1 – in favour of guilty)